Picking Up the Pieces (film): Production

 In an interview, Cheech Marin said that he agreed to make the film because Woody Allen was part of the cast.

+When asked by Stig Björkman for the book Woody Allen on Woody Allen why he chose to be in the film, Allen responded that the film "was a lucrative offer."
+On the production of the film, Allen commented, "I believe if the movie had been made in Spanish or Italian, it might have had a prayer.
+In English it was an uphill battle for some very nice and talented people."

 Reception

 Although the film has many movie stars, including Allen's close friend, Elliott Gould, Cheech Marin still called Picking Up the Pieces the worst film he had ever starred in.